 - About half(46%)responded that security incidents caused lost productivity.

-- 37% said these incidents led to disruption of business applications and IT systems.
+- Thirty-seven percent stated that these incidents led to the disruption of business applications and IT systems.

 Note: Multiple responses were accepted in the survey.